cloudera-labs/hms-mirror/Writerside/topics/hms-mirror-Default-Configuration-Template.md

       #    The order of the jar files is important.
 The first jar file in the list MUST have the JDBC driver class file.
       jarFile: "<environment-specific-jdbc-standalone-driver>"
     # Optional.
 Required only for (-epl) with DUMP or SCHEMA_ONLY
-    # This will require the user to install the jdbc driver for the metastore in $HOME/.hms-mirror/aux_libs
+    # This will require the user to install the jdbc driver for the metastoreDirect in $HOME/.hms-mirror/aux_libs
     metastore_direct:
       uri: "<jdbc_url_to_metastore_db_including_db>"
-      type: MYSQL|POSTRES|ORACLE
+      type: MYSQL|POSTGRES|ORACLE
       connectionProperties:
         user: "<db_user>"
         password: "<db_password>"